yossi1ashkenazi/Real-estate-office/README.md

 <img src="readme_images/search.jpeg">

 <h3>Sort apartments</h3>
 The user can choose to sort his list of apartments, he has three options to sort.
-The first is sorting by price, the second option is sorting by customer name and the third option is by the ID of the apartments.
+The first is sorting by price, the second option is sorting by customer name and the third option is by the ID of the apartments .
 <ul>
   <li>Sort by Price</li>
   <li>Sort by Client Names</li>